Sanfilippo syndrome: Diagnosis

 Sanfilippo syndrome types A, B, C, and D are considered to be clinically indistinguishable, although mutations in different genes are responsible for each disease.
 Another subtype has been identified, but it has only been found in mice.
 The following discussion is therefore applicable to all four conditions.

-Thus, there are two main ways that can be used to confirm if an individual has Sanfilippo syndrome: a urinalysis and genetic testing.
+There are two main ways that can be used to confirm if an individual has Sanfilippo syndrome: a urinalysis and genetic testing.
 A urinalysis can show elevated levels of heparan sulfate in the urine.
 All four types of Sanfilippo syndrome show increased levels of GAGs in the urine, so there is no distinction between the Sanfilippo syndrome subtypes based on a urinalysis alone; however, in MPS IIIA and IIIB patients, the plasma and CSF were also found to be elevated.
 Additionally, urinary GAG levels are higher in infants and toddlers than in older children.
 In order to avoid a false negative urine test due to dilution, it is important that a urine sample be taken first thing in the morning.
 The diagnosis may be confirmed by enzyme assay of skin fibroblasts and white blood cells, as well as gene sequencing.
 Through gene sequencing, known genetic defects can be detected in order to identify the disease.
 Aside from confirming diagnosis, genetic testing is also recommended to determine carriers and to understand development of the disease.

 There are various stages in a child's life in which they can be diagnosed with Sanfilippo syndrome.
 Diagnosing a child prior to presentation of symptoms is integral for experimental treatments to be beneficial.
 Prenatal diagnosis is possible by chorionic villus sampling or amniocentesis.
 Newborn diagnosis is also a possibility; however, no country has mandated testing for this specific disease.
 Testing for newborns includes examining their blood to locate the mutation.
 Although there is no current standard, largely due to economical reasons, a whole genome sequencing may prove to be beneficial in the future.
 This method can shorten the route for accurate diagnosis, which can ultimate help the individual and their families.